 Labelling and coloring tracks speeds up workflow big time.
 Our brain responds to color faster than it does to words.

-I typically color all my drums and percussion yellow, bass blue, and synths green.
+I generally color all my drums and percussion yellow, bass blue, and synths green.

 - Using audio over MIDI has its benefits

-You don’t need to bounce MIDI to audio, but there are benefits to doing so:
+You don’t ought to bounce MIDI to audio, however there square measure edges to doing so:

-- You can visually see where the audio starts and ends, making it easy to clear things up (reverb tails, delay tails, etc)
+- You can visually see wherever the audio starts and ends, making it easy to clear things up (reverb tails, delay tails, etc)